Dave Cormack: Aberdeen Football Club

-Between 2000 and 2001, Cormack was the interim CEO of the Aberdeen Football Club.
+Between 2000 and 2001, Cormack was the CEO of the Aberdeen Football Club.
 In June 2017, Cormack returned to the club as an investor and member of the board.
 Cormack was eventually elevated to the position of Vice-Chairman of the club, after which the team’s new training facility was named after him.
 In November 2019 Cormack became the Chairman of Aberdeen.

-Cormack has most recently appointed himself to the newly formed "Football Monitoring Board" at Aberdeen on 25th January 2023.
-This taskforce has been assembled outwith of any AGM, EGM nor was there any public knowledge of such group.
-Fellow members are Stewart Milne, Willie Garner and Steven Gunn.
+With them winning their first trophy under his stewardship, the Scottish Cup, in 2025, their first Scottish Cup in 35 years.

 Board work

 Cormack also served on the board of WebPT, and currently also serves as Chairman of Curve Dental Software, investing alongside Battery Ventures, with whom he is also a Limited Partner.
 He is also co-founder of the Cormack Family Charitable Foundation with his wife Fiona.